-Narrator 4: He placed Togo in the lead.
+Narrator 4: He strategically placed Togo in the lead.

-Narrator 3: At this time of year Alaska had about six hours of daylight.
+Narrator 3: During this time of year Alaska had about six hours of daylight.

-Narrator 2: Seppala encouraged his team to run quickly.
-They made it to the village of Solomon at sunset.
+Narrator 2: Seppala encouraged his team to run so quickly that they made it to the village of Solomon at sunset.

-Narrator 1: The next day was harder because of a strong wind and drifting snow.
+Narrator 1: The next day was harder because of a blustery wind and drifting snow.